b-pardi/Marker-Tracker/README.md

 - Run 'main.py' upon completion of above
 - Click button to select video file
 - Select either marker tracking or necking point detection
+- Specify parameters (detailed below)
 - Click submit, each option's process is described below

 ### Marker Tracking
+- Tunable parameters include:
+    - Size of bounding box (bbox) for tracker (default 20 pixels)
+        - bbox should be slightly larger than the object being tracked
+        - should capture discernable areas of contrast
+    - Choice of tracking algorithm
+        - KCF (default): fast and efficient, more stable tracking rigid objects (non deforming)
+        - CSRT: slower than KCF and jittery on rigid objects, but can track deformable objects
 - After submitting, you'll see window of first frame of the video you selected
 - In this window click on the markers you want to track
     - Right click to undo an erroneous selection